xuehaonan27/rustcracker/README.md

 Thanks for supports from all members of LCPU (Linux Club of Peking University).

+# Break Changes
+The API of rustcracker 2.0.0 has a break change, which is completely incompatible with 1.x, and is cleaner, more organized and easier to use.

 # Example
 ```Rust
 async fn _demo_use_async_machine() -> RtckResult<()> {